Joshua Tuaniga

-Joshua Michael Tuaniga (born March 18, 1997) is an American professional volleyball player who plays as a setter for Jastrzębski Węgiel and the U.S. national team.
+Joshua Michael Tuaniga (born March 18, 1997) is an American professional volleyball player who plays as a setter for Berlin Recycling Volleys and the U.S. national team.

 Personal life

 Tuaniga is of Samoan descent.
 His older brother Gustiano "Gus" Tuaniga played college volleyball at Hawaii and younger sister Amelia "Mia" Tuaniga played at USC before playing professionally with the Indy Ignite and Atlanta Vibe.
 On July 11, 2025, Tuaniga married fellow volleyball player Harlee Kekauoha.